 I got done at Ashley Plantation a little later than I expected.
 I thought the course would clear out after a morning tournament there but I was wrong.
 I turned the car on at 3:45pm and called over to Botetourt to see about getting out as a single.
 I don’t think Botetourt is any place special, but it nearby so I wouldn’t have had to travel far.
 Their proshop told me that they could let me play nine holes, but they stopped letting people play 18 at 3pm due to the holiday.
 I wasn’t surprised and it probably is a smart business decision as I think folks would rather spend the evening with friends and family than being out on the course.
 That left me scrambling to try find another place to play late in the day.
 I didn’t know anything about Ole Monterey but the proshop told me that they were open until dark which is all I needed to hear.
 I high tailed it over to the course and was thrilled to see that there were maybe 10 cars in the parking lot.
 I got out right away at flew through the round in 2 hours and 15 minutes as I didn’t have to wait on anyone.
 I finished a bit before 7pm with plenty of daylight left to find my hotel and a place to eat.

-Ole Monterey isn’t a destination course, and it really wouldn’t be the type of course that I’d want to spend 4 hours to play on a weekend if I was a local as I don’t think its a very good value because of the average conditions.
+Ole Monterey isn’t a destination course, but I’m glad I ended up checking it out!
 The normal weekend rate is $40 to ride, but I got the super twilight rate of $30 so it didn’t cost much which was important to me this weekend.
 All that said, I had a blast playing the course.
 The course is a par 71 and plays 72.0/127/6684 from the Blue tees where I played.
 The layout is a little unusual as the front plays as a par 36 with only one par 3 and one par 5.
 The back is a par 35 and has all three par 3’s before two par 5’s to close.
 So there is only one par 5 to take advantage of the first 16 holes but this way it allows someone a chance to finish with a couple birdies.

 The course is an older design (built in 1920 per the course website) so many of the features are consistent with the time.
 Many greens are small and slope from back to front, the bunkers aren’t very deep, and the tees are close to the greens.
 The course would be a reasonable one to walk and if I wasn’t trying to speed through my round I wouldn’t have minded walking.
 The front nine is flatter than the back, but the back offers the better views and two awesome par 3’s.
 I don’t know this for a fact, but I wouldn’t be surprised if the back nine was added at a later date.
 The back nine works its way up into the hills I think some earth would have to have been moved when that was designed.
 Plus the 10th hole, a short par 3, and one of my favorite holes on the course, is squished in on the front nine side of the course.
 Both nines have parallel holes that are open in-between them so someone shouldn’t be losing a lot of golf balls.
 Early on in my round I saw that the course was open and didn’t care if I found the fairway.
 I soon realized that I needed to be more concerned about that as I struggled to hit even a wedge onto the greens because they are so small.
 The combination of the small greens and plenty of slope in them challenged me from inside of 100 yards.
 It is the type of course where someone who putts well and hits quality iron shots is going to do well at.